julianlam/feps/fep/bebd/fep-bebd.md

 - To lift some burden of Accepting Follow requests manually
 - The ability to Follow Actors via short identifiers rather than a full Actor ID or Webfinger mention.
 - The ability to restrict certain InviteCodes
-- The ability to provide a tentative inviteCode to a group without establishing a full Follow relationship
+- The ability to provide a tentative InviteCode to a group without establishing a full Follow relationship

 ## Requirements